3redronin/mu-server/HTTP2-CONCURRENCY.md

 inbound component batches WINDOW_UPDATE increments at half of the advertised window and keeps connection-level accounting synchronized even when DATA is rejected with a stream error, as required by RFC 9113 Section 6.9.
+When the server resets one stream, unread queued body data is discarded and returned to the reusable connection window; the closed stream does not receive a WINDOW_UPDATE.
+A stream-local failure therefore cannot consume connection credit needed by unrelated streams.

 ## Exchange lifecycle